Thailand Digital Nomad Visa Guide (2024)

 There are a few documents you need for paying taxes in Thailand.

-At the end of each year or whenever you terminate your contract, you receive a document called 50 Tawi (withholding tax certificate) from the employer.
+At the end of each year (or whenever you terminate your contract), you’ll receive a document called 50 Tawi (withholding tax certificate) from your employer.

-That is crucial because you’ll have to write in the same amount stated there when you fill in your personal income tax return
+That is crucial information because you’ll have to write the same amount when you fill in your personal income tax return.

-Finally, when you have paid your taxes, you’ll have to request the so-called Tax Clearance Certificate before leaving Thailand, as evidence that you have paid all the necessary taxes.
+Finally, if you plan on leaving Thailand, you’ll have to request the so-called Tax Clearance Certificate before your departure, as evidence that you have paid all the necessary taxes.

 What are the benefits of being a digital nomad in Thailand?